 On the Danube, our ship had to maneuver through 21 locks.
 It did this mostly when we were either on a land tour or in the middle of the night.
 Going through the locks was an intriguing experience, although it may be unnerving for someone who is claustrophobic.

 It was chilly outside in late November, early December so we weren’t able to take advantage of the pool area located on the top deck but otherwise, the weather was pleasant.
 We were on the Christmas Market tour after all.
 The ship was festooned in all its holiday glory and there was always an abundance of gourmet coffee, festive desserts, and delectable appetizers.

-To see our stops on our Christmas Market Cruise of the Danube click on the links below.
+To see some of the stops we made on our AmaWaterways Cruise of the Danube, click on the links below.

 - Hungary Travel Photo Gallery

 To view the images in my AmaWaterways Amacerto travel photo gallery FULL SIZE, click on any of the individual images below.
 Please feel free to share.

 I seriously cannot wait to go on another river cruise and am always open to opportunities.

 If you enjoyed these photos, please share them on Pinterest and follow our boards here.